UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_16.md

 Notes:

 We can filter categorical columns too.
-In this example, I only want cereals from the manufacturer “Q” (For Quaker):
+In this example, we only want cereals from the manufacturer “Q” (For Quaker):

 Here we are using the double equal sign operator that we saw in the last